top of page

 Senior Broadcast Engineer

 Skilled in many aspects of the broadcast industry, Mr. Thomas has been a broadcaster in both radio and television for over 20 years in the West Tennessee and Southwest Kentucky markets.
-He has served in Disc Jockey, Engineering, Digital Director and Operations Manager positions for over a decade in radio.
-In television, Qualls has produced newscasts, served as reporter, videographer, and engineer, produced television ads, and has been a technical director for local television programs.
+A multifaceted broadcast professional, Thomas has served in the roles of Disc Jockey, Engineer, Digital Director, and Operations Manager positions for nearly two decades in radio.
+In television, Thomas has produced newscasts, served as a reporter, videographer, and engineer, produced television ads, and has been a technical director for local television programs.
 Brian holds certifications in both on-air and digital advertising from the Radio Advertising Bureau.
-Mr. Qualls is an amateur radio operator and Skywarn storm spotter.
-He continues his on-air work tracking storms for listeners during severe weather at WUTM and at other local radio stations in the Ken-Tenn area.
+In addition to WUTM radio and UTM Television.
+In 2023, Thomas was honored by the Intercollegiate Broadcasting System with the prestigious "Tom Gibson Outstanding Engineer Award."
+Thomas currently serves part-time roles as a disc jockey, a news writer, a reporter and a weather forecaster.
+He performs contract work as an engineer for several radio stations across Tennessee.
+During times of severe weather, Thomas can be found at at ktweather.net tracking storms on his live streams also carried on West Tennessee radio stations.
+In addition, Thomas is an amateue radio operator and Skywarn storm spotter.

 Dr. Robert Nanney